Notes on the Geography of Laos: Luang Prabang Environs

 Finding the tomb is no longer a challenge.

 Dead at 35.

-A tomb was erected by Ernest Doudart de Legree, a naval officer leading an expedition a few years later; the tomb was rebuilt in the next generation by Auguste Pavie, the French administrator largely responsible for establishing French rule over Laos.
+The tomb was erected a few years later by Ernest Doudart de Legree; the tomb was rebuilt in the next generation by Auguste Pavie, the French administrator largely responsible for establishing French rule over Laos.

-Mouhat's proud hometown has added its own memorial to its son.
+Mouhat's hometown has added its own memorial to its son.